-The Company has performed an evaluation of subsequent events through April 15, 2010, which is the date the financial statements were issued.
+The Company has performed an evaluation of subsequent events through the date the financial statements were issued and has determined that no additional items require recognition or disclosure.

-On March 1, 2010, the Company paid a distribution in the amount of \$0.54 per common share, for a total of \$14,496,833.
-Of this total, the dividend reinvestment amounted to \$2,087,389.
+On June 1, 2010, the Company paid a distribution in the amount of \$0.54 per common share, for a total of \$14,535,728.
+Of this total, the dividend reinvestment amounted to \$1,805,476.